aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week02/index.md

 - Also read through [the pdf here on the notes about the talk](http://worrydream.com/TheHumaneRepresentationOfThought/note.html).
 - If you haven't read this for the Physical Computing class, also read [A Brief Rant on the Future of Interaction Design](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/) and the [responses](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/responses.html) to it.
 - [Dynamicland](https://dynamicland.org/) | Take a look at the Dynamicland website for more information about a prototype of what Bret Victor talks about in the video.
+- [Dynamicland Presentation](https://www.youtube.com/watch?v=cErKuEHWCpM) | There is an unlisted video on YouTube that shows some details if you want to learn more.
 - [Folk Computer](https://folk.computer/start) | There is also an open-source initiative to build something very similar
 {{</hint>}}